 Pain and cramps

-Dysmenorrhea, or menstrual pain, is one of the most common menstrual cycle-related complaints in women, affecting more than 50% of women worldwide.
-The cramps are primarily caused by inflammatory chemicals called prostaglandins that are released by the lining of the uterus, which can lead to contractions and pain leading up to and during menstruation. ( 1 ) However, dysmenorrhea is not just a term for cramping pain.
-Other associated symptoms include lower back or groin pain, fatigue and weakness, nausea, and headaches.
+Dysmenorrhea, or painful menstruation, is one of the most common female complaints associated with the menstrual cycle, affecting more than 50% of women worldwide.
+Cramps are primarily caused by inflammatory chemicals called prostaglandins, which are released by the uterine lining, potentially leading to contractions and pain during the period leading up to and during menstruation.
+(1) However, dysmenorrhea is not just a term for cramping pain.
+Other related symptoms include lower back or groin pain, fatigue and feelings of weakness, nausea, and headaches.

 What menstrual red flags should you never ignore?
 Read the article HERE >>>